 4. Discussion

-This study surveyed the dominant algae that occurred from 2017 to 2022 at the sites of Juam Lake and Tamjin Lake, representative water supply sources in the Yeongsan River and Seomjin River system in South Korea, and briefly examined their seasonal characteristics.
-Additionally, water quality items and hydraulic and hydrological variables considered related to algae occurrence were collected based on water quality monitoring network data, algae alert system data, and hydraulic and hydrological data to construct the data needed for analysis.
-Then, we performed an explanatory data analysis including correlation analysis and self organizing map based pattern analysis for each measurement variable according to the four survey sites to investigate the overall relationships between the variables and their distributional characteristics.
-We then examined the dominant algae classification accuracy of 11 statistical machine learning algorithms for each survey site based on four algorithm evaluation criteria.
-According the algorithm examination, we found that the best algorithm differs for each survey site.
-That means the environmental characteristics of each survey site also differ.
-Plus, in Jung et al. (2016) or Sun et al. (2019), etc., mainly used traditional Multivariate Statistical Analysis such as Principal Component Analysis (PCA) or Clustering Analysis (CA) to evaluate the environmental characteristics of the survey site.
-But in this study, it is meaningful that an attempt was made to evaluate the environmental characteristics of the survey site using the latest version of Statistical Machine Learning Algorithm.
-The main three results are as follows.
-According to the line graphs showing the monthly average number of cells for each algae type measured during the survey period, from 2017 to 2022 at the Juam Lake and Tamjin Lake sites, chlorophytes or diatoms tended to dominate in spring, cyanophytes in early summer and summer, and chlorophytes and diatoms in autumn and early winter.
+This study analyzed the dominant algae from 2017 to 2022 at the sites of Juam Lake and Tamjin Lake, representative water supply sources in the Yeongsan River and Seomjin River systems in South Korea, and briefly examined their seasonal characteristics.
+Additionally, water quality parameters and hydraulic/hydrological parameters related to algae occurrence were collected based on water quality monitoring network data, algae alert system data, and hydraulic/hydrological data to construct the data needed for analysis.
+We then performed an exploratory data analysis, including correlation analysis and pattern analysis of the self-organizing map for each measurement variable according to the four survey sites, to investigate the overall relationships between the variables and their distributional characteristics.
+Based on four algorithm evaluation criteria, we also examined the dominant algae classification accuracy of 11 statistical machine learning algorithms for each survey site.

+According to the algorithm examination, we found that the best algorithm differs for each survey site, indicating that the environmental characteristics of each survey site also differ.
+Unlike previous studies [48-49], which mainly used traditional multivariate statistical analysis techniques like principal component analysis (PCA) or clustering analysis (CA) to evaluate the environmental characteristics of the survey site, our study is meaningful as it attempted to evaluate the environmental characteristics of the survey site using the latest version of statistical machine learning algorithms.
+The main results of this study are as follows.
+According to the line graphs showing the monthly average number of cells for each algae type measured during the survey period from 2017 to 2022 at the Juam Lake and Tamjin Lake sites, chlorophytes or diatoms tended to dominate in spring, cyanophytes in early summer and summer, and chlorophytes and diatoms in autumn and early winter.

-Through an explanatory data analysis, correlation analysis, and self-organizing map-based pattern analysis of the monitoring data, we analyzed the water quality items and hydraulic and hydrological variables measured at the Juam Lake and Tamjin Lake sites from 2017 to 2022.
-According to the results, overall, the mutually related water quality items (BOD, COD, TN, TP, etc.) showed positive correlations, while the water quality item variables and hydraulic and hydrological variables showed negative correlations.
+Through an exploratory data analysis, using correlation analysis and pattern analysis of the self-organizing map of the monitoring data, we analyzed the water quality parameters and hydraulic/hydrological variables measured at the Juam Lake and Tamjin Lake sites from 2017 to 2022.
+According to the results, overall, the mutually related water quality parameters (BOD, COD, TN, TP, etc.) showed positive correlations, while the water quality item variables and hydraulic/hydrological variables showed negative correlations.

 Using the data measured from 2017 to 2022 at the Juam Lake and Tamjin Lake monitoring sites of this study, we identified the best algorithms for classifying dominant algae.
-Based on G mean, the following algorithms yielded the best performance and were selected: decision tree for the Juam Lake dam front (J1) site, random forest for the Juam Lake Shinpyeong Bridge (J2) site, support vector machine for the Tamjin Lake dam front (T1) site, and gradient boosting for the Tamjin Lake Yuchi Stream Confluence (T2) site.
+Based on G mean, the following algorithms yielded the best performance and were selected: decision tree for the Juam Lake dam front (J1) site, random forest for the Juam Lake Shinpyeong Bridge (J2) site, support vector machine for the Tamjin Lake dam front (T1) site, and gradient boosting for the Tamjin Lake-Yuchi River confluence(T2) site.

-The study of this paper was rigorous, but it was conducted only on a total of 4 survey points, there is a limitation that the study was not conducted on various water source points.
-Therefore, it is difficult to explain the environmental characteristics of all water sources around the world with only the results of this study.
-In the future, it is expected that research related to the prediction of dominant algae will be conducted for more investigation sites to obtain more universal results.
-Through this, the author believes, it will be possible to find a way to evaluate more generalized environmental characteristics of water quality.
+This study presents rigorous analyses of water quality data from four survey sites to predict the dominant algae using machine learning algorithms.
+However, the limited number of survey sites may limit the generalizability of the findings to other water sources worldwide.
+Future research should explore the prediction of dominant algae in a larger number of investigation sites to obtain more universal results.
+This would facilitate the development of a way to evaluate the generalized environmental characteristics of water quality.
+Overall, this study provides valuable insights into the use of statistical machine learning algorithms for water quality management, highlighting the need for further research in this area.

 5. Conclusion